Stockholm Sweden Travel Guide

 Violent crime is rare in tourist areas; general city awareness is wise.
 No specific "no-go" neighborhoods during the day.

-Low potential for natural disasters; icy sidewalks in winter are the main seasonal hazard.
+Low natural disaster risks; icy sidewalks in winter are the main seasonal hazard.
 Wear appropriate footwear.

 Keep these numbers handy for critical situations.

 Tipping is not required in Sweden.
-A service fee is already included in prices.
+Service charges are already included in prices.
 If exceptional service occurs, rounding up the bill (5-10%) is a kind gesture, but remains entirely optional.

 Optional 5-10% for outstanding service.